ad-freiburg/elevant/docs/mapping_files.md

 The following file is generated in `<data_directory>/wikidata-mappings/` when running `make generate_entity_types_mapping` or downloaded when running `make download_entity_types_mapping`:
-* **`entity-types.tsv`**: QID and corresponding whitelist type for all entities in Wikidata.
+* **`entity-types.tsv`**: QID and corresponding whitelist type for all entities in Wikidata. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.*
  Example entry:

       Q100	Q27096213

-The entity-type mapping file requires about 1.4GB of disk space (this can vary depending on the Wikidata version used to generate the mapping).
+* **`qid_to_whitelist_types.db`**: Same as `entity-types.tsv` but stored as a Python dbm database where the QIDs are the database keys and the whitelist types are the values.